opnfv/ipv6/docs/reldoc/index.rst

     # Non-HA deployment in OpenStack-only environment
     sudo ./deploy.sh -o liberty -s nosdn -t noha

+Please **NOTE** that you need to refer to installer's documentation for other necessary parameters applicable to your deployment.

 **OPNFV-NATIVE-INSTALL-2**: Clone the following GitHub repository to get the configuration and metadata files